 It appears from the results of the first round of evaluation that the participants to the module form a rather homogenous "group" as regards their pre-existing knowledge on CSDP in general.
-The results obtained, as much in terms of average grade - the percentage of correct answers amounting 41 per cent - as in terms of repartitions below and above the 50 per cent are similar to results obtained for previous editions of the CSDP module.
+The results obtained, as much in terms of average grade as in terms of repartitions below and above the 50 per cent of correct answers are similar to results obtained for previous editions of the CSDP module.